isomerpages/nlb-mobile-guide/spotlight/skillsfuture-month-2020/CCSFramework01.md

 <i>Duncan Muguku.</i> Published on ThriveYard on 14 May 2020.</h5>
 <p>This article provides a step-by-step guide for the problem solving process, from finding the root cause(s) of the issue, to effective ways to enhance solutioning and identifying potential pitfalls when solving the problem.</p>

-<h5>5. <a href="https://phys.org/news/2020-03-importance-creative-problem-solving-workplace.html">The importance of creative problem-solving in the workplace</a><br/>
+<h5>5. <a href="https://phys.org/news/2020-03-importance-creative-problem-solving-workplace.html">The Importance of Creative Problem-Solving in the Workplace</a><br/>
 <i>University of Jyväskylä.</i> Published on Phys.org on 19 Mar 2020.</h5>
 <p>This article discusses the findings by the University of Jyväskylä, Department of Education on problem solving.
 It is found that creativity is a crucial element to effective problem solving, and its importance is highlighted through the article.
 For example, in software development, a problem can be solved by a newly written code, but if it can only be comprehended by experts, it is not a good solution.
 Writing an elegant code which is understandable by other people (clients, colleagues) other than the experts writing it will require creative thinking process.</p>